hamzaDubizzle/test-crm/PR_REVIEW_SUMMARY.md

 ## Expected AI PR Review Suggestions

+For comprehensive guidance on what AI PR review systems should identify and suggest, see `.github/copilot-instructions.md`.

 ### Immediate Fixes
 1. **Add proper authorization** with CanCanCan
 2. **Move business logic to services**